-387 WTO Appellate Body Report on US - Import Prohibition of Certain Shrimp and Shrimp Products, WT/DS58/AB/R (October 12, 1998) (Shrimp/Turtle Case), para 172.
+387 WTO, US: Import Prohibition of Certain Shrimp and Shrimp Products - Report of the Appellate Body (October 12, 1998) WT/DS58/AB/R, para.
+172.

-388 WTO Appellate Body Report on US - Import Prohibitions of Certain Shrimp and Shrimp Products, Recourse to Article 21.5 of the DSU by Malaysia WT/DS58/AB/RW (22 October 2011).
+388 ibid, Recourse to Article 21.5 of the DSU by Malaysia.

 389 J Scott, 'The New EU "Extraterritoriality", (2014) 51 Common Market L Rev 1343, reporting that the European Securities and Markets Authority consulted with stakeholders, including foreign ones, regarding draft technical standards, and indicated the changes made to the draft standards on the basis of this input.
 See Final Report, Draft technical standards under EMIR on contracts with a direct, substantial and foreseeable effect within the Union and non-evasion, 15 November 2013, ESMA/2013/1657, at 6-13.